 Travis is a Certified Public Accountant who holds a Bachelors of Business Administration from the University of Central Arkansas.
 Travis is the managing partner for Cook and Morehart Certified Public Accountants.
 Travis has approximately 30 years experience in public accounting.
 He is licensed to practice in louisiana, Arkansas and Texas.

-Travis serves on numbers boards including the Louisiana Baptist Foundation Board, Linwood Public Charter School, Treasurer of Northwest Louisiana Baptist Association and is a member of Barksdale Baptist Church.
+Travis has served on a number of boards including the Louisiana Baptist Foundation Board, Linwood Public Charter School, Treasurer of Northwest Louisiana Baptist Association and is a member of Barksdale Baptist Church.

 Travis is married to Sandra Morehart.
-They have two sons, Daniel and Stephen and three grandchildren.
+They have two sons, Daniel and Stephen and six grandchildren.

 Joyce A. Murphy

 Joyce A. Murphy is a retired librarian who has served on the CCTC Foundation since 1999.
 She worked twenty years in the Ouachita Parish School System and five years in the Caddo Parish School System.
 She served as the Caddo Career & Technology Center Librarian for three years before retirement.
 Joyce’s undergraduate degree is from the University of Oklahoma and her Master plus 30 is from the University of Louisiana, Monroe.
 She has three children and six grandchildren.